 Zillow does offer a comprehensive online help center as well as other resources for landlords.
 However, there have been some negative reviews and complaints of poor customer service at Zillow.
-In most cases, it seems that there is no physical person available or a phone number to reach someone to answer your questions and help with problems immediately.
+In most cases, it seems that there is no physical person available.
+Nor is there a phone number to reach someone to answer your questions and help with problems immediately.
 Rather, users must fill out an online form and wait for a response.

 Alternatives to Zillow Rental Manager

-Our comprehensive rental property software overview lists a variety of other platforms that offer many of the same services as Zillow Rental Manager, and more.
-Software such as Avail, TenantCloud, Rentec Direct, Buildium, or RentRedi all offer free and premium plans.
+Our comprehensive rental property software overview lists a variety of other top rental listing sites that offer many of the same services as Zillow Rental Manager, and more.
+Alternatives to Zillow include software such as Avail, Rentec Direct, and RentRedi.
 The following are some of the features you can find in most of these other products: